josephbeuysmum/Dertisch/README.md

 	DTOrders
 	// provides an independent and scoped app-wide communications mechanism

 All kitchen classes in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
-For instance, this mean that two separate Head Chefs that both have an instance of `DTTemporaryValues` injected have *the same instance* of `DTTemporaryValues` injected, so any properties set on that instance by one Head Chefs will be readable by the other, and vice versa.
+For instance, this mean that two separate Head Chefs that both have an instance of `DTTemporaryValues` injected have *the same instance* of `DTTemporaryValues` injected, so any properties set on that instance by one Head Chef will be readable by the other, and vice versa.
 And the same goes for all subsequent injections of `DTTemporaryValues` elsewhere.

 `DTMaitreD` is responsible for starting `Dertisch` apps, and `DTOrders` is a mandatory requirement for all `Dertisch` apps, and so they are instantiated by default.
 The others are instantiated on a **need-to-use** basis.